 In the world of a swordfish, they nearly always prefer little to no light.
 This is why they travel deep during the day to stay in their comfort zone at depths the light can't penetrate.
 Swordfish definitely go through cycles but they do feed 24/7.
 They are extremely sensitive to light because in their ecosystem, light = food.
 When they see a flashing light with a bait nearby, they are almost always ready to ambush.

 Daytime Swordfishing Charters Miami

 Fishing during the day is a completely different affair.
 Daytiming for Swordfish in Miami is very rigging intensive.
-It involves sending a single bait on an extra-long leader to the bottom, with up to 20 pounds of weight.
+It involves sending a single bait on an extra-long leader to the bottom, with up to 12 pounds of weight.
 Thin diameter braided line is used to maximize line capacity and minimize drag so you can reach the bottom and feel the bite.
-Heavy tackle is employed to deal with the stresses of hooking a 100+lb fish in such deep waters.
-We use a Shimano Tiagra 80w and the fish can be fought with a standup harness or from a rod holder.
-While some people have transitioned to electric reels for targeting swordfish during the day, we have chosen to stay with manuals for the sake of sport.
-Daytime swordfish average 150lbs and are not uncommon to 300lbs.
-Daytime swordfishing off Miami yields larger average fish and a more brutal fight.
+Heavy tackle is employed to deal with the stresses of hooking a 100+ lb fish in such deep waters.
+We use a Hooker Electric 80 wide with a manual assist to target daytime swords.
+We often fish a second, "buoy rod" as well which is usually an LP-S1200. .
+While some people have transitioned to electric reels for targeting swordfish during the day, we like to have both options for our customers.
+Daytime swordfish average 100lbs and are not uncommon to 300lbs.
+Daytime swordfishing off Miami yields larger average fish and a butal fight.

 We typically recommend daytime swording charters if you're looking to knock them off your bucket-list.
 Swords are typically a bit more concentrated near structure during the day.
 We have done the math and we usually get more swordfish bites per hour of fishing during daylight hours.
 Additionally, there is more opportunity for by-catch while on route and returning from the swordfish grounds.
 Schools of dolphin, tuna, and more are always a possibility.